athergeek/nd1309-work-code/Course_Blockchain_Web_Services/Project_4_secure_digital_assets_on_star_gazing_private blockchain/README.md

-# Project #3.
-Connect Private Blockchain to Front-End Client via APIs
+# Project #4.
+Secure Digital Assets on a Private Blockchain.

-This is Project 3,  Connect Private Blockchain to Front-End Client via APIs, in this project I developed a webservice using node based framework called Hapi.
+This is Project 4,  Secure Digital Assets on a Private Blockchain, in this project I developed a webservice using node based framework called Express.
 The error handling was done using a package called boom.

 A server and the api controllser are in folder ***web-service***